 We are currently performing experimental and numerical studies to inform the LhARA design.
-High fidelity 3D particle-in-cell simulations (using the Osiris 4.0 framework [5]) are being used to predict the target and laser parameters for optimal beam generation.
+High fidelity 3D particle-in-cell simulations are being used to predict the target and laser parameters for optimal beam generation.
 These predictions will be validated by experiments at the SCAPA laser facility at the University of Strathclyde.
 Further issues with debris and target delivery are also being investigated at the Zhi laser at Imperial College London.

-The LhARA concept requires the following beam parameters, which we are designing the source to provide:
+The LhARA design requires the following beam parameters, which we are designing the source to provide:

 - 109 protons at 15 MeV ± 10% within a 15 msr divergence

-- 10^8 carbon at 4 MeV/u \pm 10% within a 15 msr divergence
+- 10^8 carbon at 4 MeV/u ± 10% within a 15 msr divergence

 - Production of other ion species

 - 10 Hz repetition rate

 - Long term operation